eja/wikilite/README.md

 * **Wikipedia**: For providing the valuable data that powers Wikilite.
 * **SQLite**: For providing the robust database engine that enables fast and efficient local data storage.
-* **LLaMA.cpp**: For enabling the internal generation of embeddings, enhancing the standalone semantic search capabilities of Wikilite.
+* **Qwen**: For the open-source text embedding models that power the native semantic search capabilities of Wikilite.